commonsmachinery/catalog/doc/datamodel/event.md

 `object`: Affected object `ObjectId`.

-`version`: Object version generating the events.
+`version`: Object version generating the events, if known.
+This is always set for events generated as part of an object update, but may be omitted for events whose primary purpose is to improve the audit log (e.g. mirrored events).

 `events`: List of `Event` subdocuments, all affecting `object`.